Our public art collection

 Toomah visually interprets the story of Cardina Shire's landscape and how it has shaped, and been shaped by, local people.
 It was created following a series of community engagement workshops that identified nine themes relating to the shire’s changing landscapes: family, rivers and creeks, flood plain, indigenous heritage, fertile soil, agriculture, rapid development, diversity and inclusiveness, and natural heritage.

-This embroidery depicts the townships of Cardinia Shire and is on display at the Cardinia Cultural Centre.
+This Cardinian Embroidery depicts the townships of Cardinia Shire and is on display permanently at Cardinia Cultural Centre down the hall from the Gallery.

 - The embroidery has 8 panels, each measuring 190 centimetres high and 140 centimetres wide.
-It features and landmarks considered significant by local people, such as historic buildings, recreation reserves, parks, signs and annual local events.
+They features and landmarks considered significant by the local community, such as historic buildings, recreation reserves, parks, signs and annual local events.

 - Techniques used to create the embroidery include cross-stitch, appliqué, blackwork, canvas work, free machine embroidery, fabric painting, hand embroidery and computerised machine embroidery.

 - The project was funded by Vic Health and Council.